-To date, the Company has depended on external financing to fund its activities.
-The capital structure of the Company currently consists of shareholders' equity (deficit), which was a deficit of \$2,527 as at March 31, 2021 (December 31, 2020 - \$9,419).
+Historically, the Company has depended on external financing to fund its activities.
+The capital structure of the Company currently consists of shareholders' equity, which was \$12,777 as at June 30, 2021 (December 31, 2020 - \$9,419 (deficit)).
 The Company manages the capital structure and makes adjustments to it for changes in economic conditions and the risk characteristics of the underlying assets, being mineral properties.
 In order to maintain or adjust the capital structure, the Company may issue new shares through equity offerings or sell assets to fund operations.
 Management reviews its capital management approach on a regular basis.
 The Company is not subject to externally imposed capital requirements.